neperiana/neperiana.github.io/_posts/2021-10-08-Mapping-green-spaces.md

 gmcr_expanded_ps['geometry'] = gmcr_expanded_ps['geometry'].apply(lambda geo: geo.buffer(800))
 ```

-`shapely` calculates distance in a Euclidean manner, using the good old Pythagoras’s theorem.
+`shapely` calculates the distance in a Euclidean manner, using the good old Pythagoras’s theorem.
 This is not a big problem if our analysis uses a projection that preserves areas, unlike Mercator.
 I will use the Equal-Area Scalable Earth Grid (EASE-Grid), `epsg=6933`.

 ```python
 gmcr_expanded_ps.to_crs(epsg=6933, inplace=True)